larspetrus/Roofpig/README.md

 - *Z* - Display counter clockwise double moves as Z

-###2.4 base - defining defaults.
+###2.4 base - sharing defaults.

 By now you may be asking, "But Lars, what if I use the Japanese color scheme?
-Do I really have to specify that in each and every cube config?".
-To that I say, "No, dear infomercial plant, Roofpig has a simple way to share common config, which both cuts down on repetition and makes the common parts easy and safe to change.
+Do I really have to repeat that in each and every cube config?".
+To that I say, "No, dear infomercial plant, Roofpig has a simple way to share common config, which both cuts down on repetition and makes the common parts easy and safe to change!"

-You simply put the common part in a Javascript variably, named starting with **"ROOFPIG_CONF_"**.
+You simply put the common part in a Javascript variable, named starting with **"ROOFPIG_CONF_"**.

 ```html
 <script>